iobroker-community-adapters/ioBroker.fronius/README.md

 ## Request additional parameters

 If you like to have an additional parameter or API call, then please provide in a ticket the call you have executed, a file with the JSON response to that call so this can be added to the System and also to the test environment.
+In any case please provide the system information from this call http://192.168.0.1/solar_api/v1/GetActiveDeviceInfo.cgi?DeviceClass=System so that the system setup is clear.

+## Report issues
+If you find any issue, please report it on [Github](https://github.com/iobroker-community-adapters/ioBroker.fronius/issues) with the following information
+- Adapter Version installed
+- Detailled log (Log level Debug or Silly) of the current behaviour
+- Detailled description about the issue
+- If usefull the system information from http://192.168.0.1/solar_api/v1/GetActiveDeviceInfo.cgi?DeviceClass=System (Adjustment of the IP-Adress is needed)

 ## Executed API calls